• Skip to primary navigation

 You will also want to melt the butter so it has some time to cool before you add it to the eggs.

-Dry ingredients in one bowl - flour, sugar, spices, baking powder and soda and salt.
+Dry ingredients in one bowl - flour, sugar, spices, baking powder, baking soda and salt.
 Use a dry whisk to mix well.

 Wet ingredients go into a larger bowl - eggs, yogurt, melted and cooled butter, lemon juice and vanilla.
 Whisk well until creamy and smooth.